Development Notes: https://wiki.step-pr..._Guide/DevNotes

 - I don't provide a hand-holding experience for users by laying out step-by-step of what to do.
 Some basic modding knowledge is expected of users following the guide.

-- If a mod isn't in the guide, I likely won't know how it conflicts with other mods...don't ask!
+- If a mod isn't in the guide, I likely won't know how it conflicts with other mods listed so...don't ask!
 Learn xEdit and do your own homework.

-- Users who have enough experience will simply install extra mods themselves and not think anything of having to do so.
+- Users who have enough experience will simply install extra mods themselves and not think anything of having to do so and make their own patch adjustments.

 - Less experienced users will either attempt to learn and install them on their own, asking for support when needed, or find and use a pack (if, available).

 - New users tend to just use the pack (if available) and not deviate much from the instructions.
 This is nothing bad, it's just these users still have a bit of experience to gain.